Miami Trip and Fall Lawyer

-At Flanagan Personal Injury and Wrongful Death Law Firm P.A., our experienced attorneys are skilled in personal injury cases, including trip and fall accidents.
+Our experienced attorneys are skilled in personal injury cases, including trip and fall accidents.
 We work diligently with our clients to determine optimal pathways to maximum and fair compensation.

 - Focus solely on personal injury and wrongful death cases, giving them an intimate knowledge of related Florida laws.

 - Have not lost a case since the firm’s foundation.